-Any student who is on a warning status for the semester and does not meet the requirements will be reviewed by the Academic Standing Committee and may be placed on Academic Suspension.
+Any student who is on a warning status for the semester and does not meet the requirements outlined in the Academic Recovery Plan, will be required to submit an appeal that will be reviewed by the Academic Standing Committee.
 The student will be notified and will be given information regarding appealing their standing.